KnowledgeOcean/WSM/README.md

 # WSM
 WSM(Weibo Sentiment Model)

-Implementation of WSM(Weibo Sentiment Model) for Sentiment analysis
+Implementation of WSM(Weibo Sentiment Model) for Sentiment analysis.

+WSM is my graduation project, it is a expanded version of TUS-LDA.